-What is soil anyways?
+What is soil anyway?
 Here are some of the most common types of soil including definitions and descriptions of how they’re used in the garden.

 “Soil” is the term for what’s already there in the ground before you start gardening.
 Soil is a mix of mineral particles (sand, silt, clay), organic matter (remains of plants, animals, and waste), gases (like air), liquids (like water), and a variety of organisms.
 It is also the medium in which plants grow.
-The matrix of materials in soil provide structure for the roots while also storing water and providing habitat for beneficial organisms like worms and microhazea.
+The matrix of materials in the soil provides the structure for the roots while also storing water and providing a habitat for beneficial organisms like worms and fungi.

-An average loamy soil may contain 40% sand, 40% silt and 20% clay by weight.
-Loam that strays too far from this general range might be called sandy loam, clay loam, et cetera.
+An average loamy soil may contain 40% sand, 40% silt, and 20% clay by weight.
+A loam that strays too far from this general range might be called sandy loam, clay loam, et cetera.
 Gardeners love loam because of the balance between the particle size.
-If you’ve got nice loamy soil in your ground, consider yourself lucky!
+If you’ve got nice loamy soil on your ground, consider yourself lucky!

-Sand particles are generally the largest particles in soil unless there is gravel or cobbles or other visible rocks.
-Sand is smaller than gravel, but the different particles can still be seen by the eye.
+Sand particles are generally the largest particles in the soil unless there is gravel or cobbles or other visible rocks.
+Sand is smaller than gravel, but the eye can still see the different particles.
 Soil which is mostly sand can feel gritty to the touch.

 Silt particles are the middle-sized portion of garden soil.
 Silt is smaller than sand but larger than clay.
 Silt feels like flour when it is dry but can feel a bit slippery when wet.

 Some silt in the garden is a good thing as it can balance out the free-draining nature of sand with the heaviness of clay.
-A silty soil will generally hold more water than sandy soil but is easier to work in than clay soil.
+A silty soil generally holds more water than sandy soil but is easier to work in than clay soil.
 That’s the best of both worlds!

 Clay soil particles are very small.
 The tiny, plate-like bits of clay nest together tightly to create a dense matrix of soil.
-Clay soil drains poorly due to the lack of air voids.
-Clay is sticky and malleable when wet but become brittle and hard when dry.
+Clay-type soil drains poorly due to the lack of air voids.
+Clay is sticky and malleable when wet but becomes brittle and hard when dry.